leecheeyong/DatePortal/README.md

 - View spending by category
 - Set and manage reminders for important events
 - Add and complete promises
-- AI Assistant for date ideas and relationship advice powered by [Hackclub AI](https://ai.hackclub.com)
+- AI Assistant for date ideas and relationship advice powered by [HackClub AI](https://ai.hackclub.com)
 - Responsive design for desktop and mobile

 ## Setup